Planetbiru/PlanetbiruServer/README.md

     *   **Intelligent Status Detection:** Uses both port and process ID (PID) to ensure accurate UI representation and prevent misclicks, providing immediate feedback on actions.
 *   **Access Control:** Quickly toggle services between **Local Mode** (127.0.0.1) and **Public Mode** (0.0.0.0).
 *   **MariaDB Password Management:** Change or reset the MariaDB root password.
 Features a secure **Force Reset** protected by a hashed Administrator Password.
+*   **Redis Data Management:** Integrated access to the Redis CLI and a built-in **Redis Data Viewer**.
+The viewer allows for read-only inspection of keys (Strings, Lists, Sets, Hashes, ZSets) with a real-time search filter.
 *   **Precise Cron Scheduler:** Execute system commands or PHP scripts using cron expressions.
 Tasks run in the background without console windows.
 Status can be toggled directly from the UI.
 *   **Startup Task Manager:** Manage system commands that execute automatically when the panel opens.
 Includes real-time status monitoring (Running/Finished), PID tracking, and manual start/stop controls.
 *   **System Tray Integration:** Run in the background with dynamic tray icons.
 Control individual services via submenus featuring Start, Stop, Public, and Local status icons.